 “It was a surprise,” echoed Angélica Abad Cisneros, a political analyst and professor at the University of Cuenca.
 “He’s an unknown candidate.”

-At just 35, Arauz would be Ecuador’s youngest president ever if elected next February.
+Turning 36 the day before the election is held on Feb.
+7, Arauz would be Ecuador’s youngest president ever if elected.
 His quick rise to Correa’s inner circle started with a post as a director at Ecuador’s central bank at just 24, and by 30 he landed a position in Correa’s cabinet as the country’s minister of knowledge and human talent.